 "But if the shuttle is late, the planes are delayed as well, and so people aren't worried as much," he said.

 "Be careful," warned Dean of Students Archie C. Epps III yesterday.
-"I assume that most people will have left already [by the time the storm hits], but if the storm is bad and the airport gets closed, that could be a particular problem."
+"I assume that most people will have left already [by the time the storm hits],

 First-years were worried about being stranded, especially because they must leave their dorm rooms by tomorrow.